llopis/amstrad-diagnostics/README.md

 [Check the Wiki for details](https://github.com/llopis/amstrad-diagnostics/wiki)

+# Downloading
+More information in the [download page](https://github.com/llopis/amstrad-diagnostics/wiki/Downloads)

 # Support and Development
 Come join the Discord server https://discord.gg/ETcCh6J﻿ and look for the amstrad-diagnostics channel.